 We supply packs of microscopic beneficial nematodes (eelworms) which are watered into pots or open ground.
+Use as soon as soil temperature reach 5°C and every 6 weeks to keep slugs at bay.
 This pack treats 40 sqm.
+You can order individual packs or multiple packs delivered at 6 week intervals.
 Click here for 100 sqm.

 Slugs eat leaves, stems and roots of plants, weakening them and often causing them to die.